sbonnick/node-red-nodes/node-red-contrib-jira-streams/README.md

-# Node-RED NetSuite
+# Node-RED Jira Streams

-## Using SuiteQL
+## Using JQL

 Either pass in msg.query or specify a query in the configuration of the node.
 Example:

 ```
-SELECT id
-FROM issue
-ORDER BY id DESC
+status = "In Progress"
 ```

-After execution, the msg.payload.size and msg.payload.records will be populated
+After execution, the msg.count and msg.payload will be populated